-For those who have never heard about Flow it is a powerful task management suite which offers an online webapp, iOS mobile app, and a native Mac OS X application.
+For those who have never heard about Flow, it is a powerful task management suite that offers an online web app, iOS mobile app, and a native Mac OS X application.
 It is a simple way to organize tasks and also delegate tasks across any sized team of people.
 The guys over at MetaLab have recently updated Flow to run on a much smoother interface.

 Guided Signup Tour

-Right from the Flow homepage you can quickly sign up for a free trial account with your name and e-mail address.
-The application itself is hosted on a subdomain which separates the webbapp from the site itself.
+Right from the Flow homepage, you can quickly sign up for a free trial account with your name and e-mail address.
+The application itself is hosted on a subdomain that separates the web app from the site itself.

 Tasks and Workspaces

 Each big project or team should be grouped into Workspaces.
 These spaces have their inbox, lists, calendars, and team members.
 You may customize workspaces using cute icons to distinguish between them quickly.